Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 Discover everything you need to know about developing your knowledge of the business world and its impact on the law

 The latest news and updates on the actions being taken to improve diversity and inclusion in the legal profession

 Discover advice to help you prepare for and ace your vacation scheme, training contract and pupillage applications

 Your first-year guide to a career in law – find out how to kickstart your legal career at this early stage

 Your non-law guide to a career in law – everything you need to know about converting to law

-updated on 09 March 2020
+updated on 08 March 2023

 From motoring offences and juvenile misdemeanours, to fraud and regulatory breaches, to extremely serious crimes such as murder, abuse and terrorism – London’s crime sets handle just about every kind of violation you might imagine.
-Research the focus and reputation of the sets you are hoping to apply to and look at the biographies of juniors and seniors.
+Research the focus and reputation of the sets you’re hoping to apply to and look at the biographies of juniors and seniors.
 You may spot an emphasis on defence or a focus on a particular type of crime.
 Some, for example, specialise in terrorism and extradition; others are boosting their regulatory practices, perhaps in specific sectors such as sport, professional discipline or health and safety.
 Pupillage involves a baptism of fire, early advocacy and court visits across the capital and beyond.
 Those motivated primarily by money should look elsewhere.

 To find out more about life as a barrister at a crime set, see this profile of Ini Udom at 5 St Andrew’s Hill.